shashiirk/javascript20/infinite-images/README.md

 # Infinite Images

-Fetch and display images with infinite scroll functionality.
+Fetch and display images using **fetch** API with added functionality for infinite scroll.

 ## Project Specifications